Six Ideas for Mothering Yourself by Caring for Your Inner Child

 I’m not sure what prompted me to do this, but I started trying this recently, and it’s been surprisingly comforting.

-Right now I’m working through a series of Deepak Chopra’s meditations, and during a recent one, I envisioned my inner child sitting with me.
+Right now, I’m working through a series of Deepak Chopra’s meditations, and during a recent one, I envisioned my inner child sitting with me.
 This particular meditation was about feeling inner security.
-While silently repeating the mantra, I felt comforted that my inner child was there with me.
-I felt she was connecting with the meditation, too.
+While silently repeating the mantra, I reflected on significant moments of love and support in my life, and I felt comforted that my inner child was there with me.
+I thought she was connecting with the meditation, too.

 2. Mother yourself by maintaining safe and healthy boundaries.